 She decided to join the trial — if not for herself, then for her young sons.
 It was an uncommon choice.
 Less than 5 percent of adult cancer patients in the United States participate in clinical trials — the final and most important step before any new drug, treatment or device is approved for general use.
 Moores Cancer Center conducts roughly 300 clinical trials annually.
-UC San Diego School of Medicine, under the auspices of the Altman Clinical and Translational Institute (ACTRI), oversees more than 1,000 trials each year investigating remedies for conditions ranging from
+UC San Diego School of Medicine, under the auspices of the Altman Clinical and Translational Institute (ACTRI), oversees more than 1,000 trials each year investigating remedies for conditions ranging from psoriasis and

 diabetes to glaucoma and the mental health of caregivers of

 persons suffering from dementia

 UC San Diego Health Clinical Trials, co-developed by the ACTRI, lets you search through thousands of clinical trials throughout the University of California health system to find studies and opportunities relevant to you.
 Importantly, you can focus your search not just by disease or condition, but by closest university.